Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Deriving the Results in the f(R) Frame

 \subsection{Construction of Stationary Null Hypersurface For the Generalized Expansion}

 Similar to section \ref{section Coarse Gaining Entropy of Apparent Horizon in Einstein Frame}, constructing a spacetime with a fixed $O_W^f[\mu]$ that maximizes $S_{\rm vN}(\rho_B^f)$ requires gluing a stationary null hypersurface $N_{-k}$ for the generalized expansion, subject to specific initial data on $N_{-k}$.
-This will show that there exists a surface $X$ with zero generalized expansions of two null directions (the surface that we calculate the von Neumann entropy in the $f(R)$ frame), the Wald entropy of this surface is equal to the Wald entropy of $\mu$.
+This will show that there exists a generalized extremal surface $X$ with zero generalized expansions of two null directions\footnote{In the Einstein frame, the surface $X$ where we evaluate the von Neumann entropy is the extremal surface.
+The extremal condition of $X$ in the Einstein frame will lead $X$ to a generalized extremal surface in the $f(R)$ frame.}, the Wald entropy of this surface is equal to the Wald entropy of $\mu$.
 The spacetime is then completed via a CPT reflection across $X$, analogous to the procedure in section \ref{section Coarse Gaining Entropy of Apparent Horizon in Einstein Frame} (see Figure \ref{CPT reflection}).

 We now first construct the stationary null hypersurface $N_{-k}$ for generalized expansion.
 Adopting the same gauge as in section \ref{section Coarse Gaining Entropy of Apparent Horizon in Einstein Frame}, we use null coordinates $u, v$ and spatial coordinates $x^i$, fixing $\mu$ at $u=v=0$ and placing $N_{-k}$ at $u=0$. $l^{a}=(\partial_{u})^{a}$ and $k^{a}=(\partial_{v})^{a}$ are the generating null vectors of $N_{-l}$ and $N_{-k}$.
 We use the GNC gauge, that is,